whatmakeart/whatmakeart.github.io/content/sewing/how-to-copy-a-pants-pattern.md

 ---
 title: How to Copy a Pants Pattern
+date: 2023-05-23T21:59:40
+lastmod: 2023-09-27T17:24:15
 ---

-# How to Copy a Pants Pattern

-This tutorial will show you how to copy a pants pattern from an existing pair of pants without destroing the pants or taking the pants apart.
+This tutorial will show you how to copy a pants pattern from an existing pair of pants without destroying the pants or taking the pants apart.

 ## Prerequisites